Juan de Padilla: Death

 He was killed in Kansas in 1542 by Native Americans, and is considered to be one of the first Christian martyrs in the U.S.

 Legends

 Juan de Padilla is associated with a miracle known as the "Rising of the coffin of Padre Padilla".
 The story of seeing his coffin rise above the ground was repeated for many years, and was believed by many people in Isleta, where the Padre is believed to be buried.
 Additionally, his corpse was claimed to have been fresh when rising the first time according to the legend (incorruptibility).
-Against this is that this clearly was no longer true later as the corpse is missing a foot, and the claims of his body being incorruptible have no witnesses.